mlazarovits/CMSECAL-SubclusterMVA/README.md

 ### Dependencies
 - Install [Miniconda](https://docs.anaconda.com/miniconda/) to keep the python package installations separate from the system installation
 - create a miniconda environment with the following packages installed
-	- python (issues with latest version of TF and python - see Troubleshooting)
+	- python (if issues with latest version of TF and python - see Troubleshooting)
 	- pandas
 	- numpy
 	- keras
+	- tensorflow
 	- matplotlib
+	- scikit-learn
+	- scipy
+	- dask
+	- pyarrow
+	- uproot
-	- sklearn
+	- awkward
+	- mplhep for plotting (integrated into the network classes)
+	- xrootd + fsspec-xrootd (if accessing remote files)
 - build the conda environment with the associated packages by running
 ```
 conda create -n [env_name] python pandas tensorflow